made2591/blog.madeddu.xyz/_posts/2019-02-07-docker-security.md

 Feel free to copy the generated profile.
 You can use the generated Seccomp profile with your original image or with the minified image.
 But docker-slim do so much more like minifying your images: if you want to auto-generate a Seccomp profile AND minify your image use the build command (more in the official repo)

 #### Limiting resources
-Another important thing that can be done to avoid attacks (specially DoS attacks or similar) is limiting resources.
+Another important thing that can be done to avoid attacks (specialy DoS attacks or similar) is limiting resources.
 This is something that can be done by docker natively - even outside of orchestration environment and can be useful when you have high and low priority containers.

 ##### Limit CPUs
 How can you *keep under control* - and thus act differently if you notice something weird - CPUs across containers?
 Well, containers get a default relative weighting of 1024.
 Share this value is as simple as run: